Isospin Pomeranchuk effect and the entropy of collective excitations in twisted bilayer graphene

-We have focused our discussion on the density regime of $-2<\nu<-1$ where a Pomeranchuk effect driven transition is observed.
-However, this range is particular only in that the ground state is unpolarized, leading to a finite temperature transition.
-The pseudospin stiffness itself is not expected to vary strongly as a function of $\nu$.
-It follows from our observations that soft neutral excitations of the electron system are likely play a key role in the physics of flat band moir\'e systems.
-First, thermal disordering of the internal degrees of freedom is expected to scatter electrons strongly once the temperature exceeds the stiffness $\rho_s$.
-We speculate that the `superconducting-like' transition observed in many moir\'e systems, in which the resistivity rises rapidly at temperatures of a few Kelvin, may instead result from strong scattering due to thermal fluctuations of the isospin degrees of freedom.
+The presence of strongly fluctuating isospin moments in much of the phase diagram should have a profound effect on the physics of tBLG.
+The small stiffness implied by our measurements may serve as an upper bound on superconducting $T_c$ in regions of the phase diagram where isospin order is observed, either because the isospin fluctuations act as pair breakers, or because the pairing mechanism itself requires isospin order.
+For example, isospin ordering is a prerequisite for the existence of skyrmion textures recently proposed to play a role in the superconductivity observed in tBLG\cite{khalaf_charged_2020}.

+Thermal disordering of the internal degrees of freedom is also expected to scatter electrons strongly at these temperatures.
 Some portion, if not the majority, of the large high-temperature resistivity in flat band moir\'e systems likely arises from such scattering.
 This appears consistent with the experimentally observed ubiquity of both ferromagnetism across the flat band\cite{zondiner_cascade_2020,wong_cascade_2020} and large resistivity at intermediate temperatures\cite{polshyn_large_2019,cao_strange_2020}.
-Notably, in this picture the detailed behavior of the high temperature resistivity is expected to depend on the details of the collective excitations and their coupling to the itinerant electrons.
-The precise temperature dependence of the resistivity is therefore not expected to be universal, consistent with experimental observation of strong $\nu_0$-dependence of $\rho(T)$ (see Fig. \ref{RT}).
-Finally, the small stiffness implied by our measurements has important consequences for superconductivity.
-In particular, $\rho_s$ may serve as an upper bound on $T_c$ in regions of the phase diagram where isospin order is observed, either since the isospin fluctuations act as pair breakers, or because the pairing mechanism itself requires isospin order.
-For example, isospin ordering is a prerequisite for the existence of skyrmion textures recently proposed to play a role in the superconductivity observed in tBLG\cite{khalaf_charged_2020}.
+In addition, the `superconducting-like' transition observed in many moir\'e systems, in which the resistivity rises rapidly at temperatures of a few Kelvin, likely indicated the onset (at high temperatures) of this fluctuation moment phase.
+The precise temperature dependence of the resistivity is not expected to be universal, depending on the details of the collective excitations and their coupling to the itinerant conduction electrons.
+This is consistent with experimental observation of strong $\nu_0$-dependence of $\rho_\mathrm{xx}(T)$ (see Fig. \ref{RT}).

 \widetext \oldaddcontentsline [3]{}